Byzantine Wonder – Hagia Sophia

 VIRGIN AND CHILD

-The mosaic of Virgin and Child is the oldest and most valuable mosaic in Hagia Sophia.
-Located in the apse of the former church, it’s directly above the mihrab and therefore covered by curtains.
+The mosaic of the Virgin and Child is the oldest and most valuable mosaic in Hagia Sophia.
+Located in the apse of the former church, it is directly above the mihrab and therefore covered by curtains.

-I don’t know if they open the curtains outside of the prayer times.
+I don’t know if they open the curtains outside prayer times.
 I also don’t know whether you can see this image properly from the upper gallery.

 Apse